-The PSOEA Program recognizes that the benefits available to these families through the Public Safety Officers' Benefits (PSOB) Program, administered by the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice, are often consumed by basic needs and are not sufficient to support the costs of higher education.
+The PSOEA Program recognizes that the benefits available to these families through the Public Safety Officers' Benefits (PSOB) Program, administered by the Bureau of Justice Assistance, U.S. Department of Justice, are often consumed by basic needs and are not sufficient to support the costs of higher education.
 For many families, however, access to higher education is instrumental in their ability to move forward in the aftermath of a line-of-duty tragedy.